marcosdes/smartphones/README.md

 # The Evolution of Smartphones and Mobile Handsets, 2000-2020

 This dataset is the outcome of my PhD thesis entitled “How Product Designs Evolve”.
 This study analysed the data sheets of 13,212 mobile phones released globally by 297 brands.
-This census covered feature phones, personal digital assistants (PDAs), and smartphones released between January 2000 and December 2020.
-These specifications were scrapped from websites specialised in mobile phone comparisons.
-A total of 91 product attributes and performance indicators were gathered for each smartphone model.
+This census covered the specifications of feature phones, personal digital assistants (PDAs), and smartphones released between January 2000 and December 2020.
+Data was collected from specialized mobile phone comparison websites, and 91 product attributes and performance indicators were gathered for each smartphone model.
+For more information on the methodology, please refer to my thesis at <www.designevolution.wiki>

+This dataset is licensed under Attribution 4.0 International, which allows for adaptation, remixing, transformation as long as proper attribution is given.
+If you use this dataset, please consider citing my thesis:

+de Lima Filho, M. A. (2023).
+How Product Designs Evolve [Doctoral dissertation, Northumbria University Newcastle]. http://www.designevolution.wiki.

 Here are some of the key columns in the table:

 **General Description:** The dataset includes the manufacturer, release year, model name, and release date of each device.